Shikhar15606/CineCup/README.md

 **To get admin access contact us at shikharshukla15606@gmail.com or sanskarkabra1306@gmail.com**

-Without admin access you can't blacklist or start or stop any contest
+- Without admin access you can't blacklist or start or stop any contest
+- Login with facebook will work only in the deployed version and not on localhost, as the app is in production mode

+---

 ## Signup